 Stripe is also noteworthy and trustworthy!
 This payment gateway solution provides authorization, a checkout feature for mobile and desktop, analytics and many more useful options.
 The interesting feature here is Stripe.js which is the company's secure transmission standard for web development.

-Need more detailed comparison?
+Need a more detailed comparison?
 Here we compare Stripe, PayPal, and Braintree

 Stripe offers SDKs written in seven programming languages.
-So, it's not a problem to integrate Stripe's API in your app.
-The price is the same -- 2.9% and $0.30 per transaction.
+So, it's not a problem to integrate Stripe's API into your app.
+The price is the same — 2.9% and $0.30 per transaction.

 Fee: $0.25 per transaction equal to or above $10, free if the sum is under $10

-Dwolla payment gateway provider is famous for its pricing policy.
+Dwolla payment gateway provider is famous for it's pricing policy.
 The company charges $0.25 per transaction for the goods starting at $10 and over, but there is no fee for products under this price.
-Dwolla offers the full package of payment options, among them are: the ability to pay thousands of people at once (if it comes to company's payroll) and invoice up to 2,000 of people.
-Dwolla works with all popular operating system using an oAuth and RESTful API.
+Dwolla offers the full package of payment options, among them are: the ability to pay thousands of people at once (if it comes to the payroll) and invoice up to 2,000 people.
+Dwolla works with all popular operating systems using an oAuth and RESTful API.